SuperSpeed USB 3.0 Gadgets For Mac

 The Apple USB 3 accessory market is finally taking off.
-Many Mac users are already enjoying the benefits of SuperSpeed gadgets.
+Many Mac users are fully enjoying the benefits of SuperSpeed computer gadgets.
 There's a broad selection of external USB 3 hard drives, flash memory and SSD storage solutions that can really take advantage of USB 3.x SuperSpeed higher data bandwidth for faster Mac Time Machine backups and file transfers.
-Intel's new Ivy-Bridge chipsets used in the more recent Apple MacBook laptops and desktop Macintosh systems are poised to deliver milions more USB 3 enabled Apple computers in the years ahead.
-Vastly improved 3rd-generation USB3 chipsets are now being manufactured and implemented on in a growing range of Mac compatible USB3 peripherals.
+Intel's Ivy-Bridge chipsets used in the more recent Apple MacBook laptops and desktop Macintosh systems are poised to deliver milions more USB 3 enabled Apple computers in the years ahead.
+Vastly improved 3rd-generation USB 3.X chipsets are now being manufactured and implemented on in a growing range of Mac compatible USB3 peripherals.

 - Audio Hardware

 USB 3 Ports Are Backwards Compatible with USB 1.1 & 2.0 Speed Mac Peripherals

 The USB 3.0 ports on recent Macs continue to work with your existing USB 2.0 and 1.1 Apple compatible computer accessories: Keyboards, mice, printers, backup hard drives, portable speakers, HD Video devices, Webcams and Digital Cameras - while bringing a new era of even faster high-speed USB3 accessory options to the Apple computer add-on market.

 Apple Compatible USB 3 SuperSpeed Gadgets, Hubs, Devices and Adapters

 Better.
 Faster.
 The new USB 3.x device specification has the same sized Type A cable connector as a USB 1.1 and 2.0 on your Macintosh computer.
 At first glance the 'A' cable looks identical, but inside there are additional pins that USB3 cables can detect to handle the higher 5Gbps signaling rates.